 African American Studies

-The major in African American Studies has provided focus on the experience of African Americans and their connections to the African Diaspora in the Caribbean and Latin America.
+The major in African American Studies focuses on the experience of African Americans and their connections to the African Diaspora in the Caribbean and Latin America.
 Coursework addresses such topics as cultural practices, with reference to literature, history, and film, as well as inequality as it relates to issues of nationality, race, class, and gender.
-The major provides students with a solid theoretical and research basis to pursue either graduate professional study or employment in business or industry and can often be completed with a second liberal arts major such as English, history, communication, psychology, or sociology.
+The African American Studies program is dedicated to engaging students on a global scale through various opportunities, such as study abroad, lecture series, and an annual symposium.
+The major is often completed with a second liberal arts major such as English, history, communication, or sociology.

 Upon completion of the program, students majoring in African American Studies may choose to enter a field directly or indirectly-related to their studies.
 Possible careers include: